What to consider when making a firefighter injury claim

 Where a firefighting vehicle is involved in an accident with another vehicle, the fire vehicle's driver and passengers may be able to bring a personal injury claim against the negligent drivers insurers.

-No win, no fee firefighter injury compensation claims
+Can I make a no win, no fee firefighter injury claim?

 Find out more about how no win, no fee claims work